cartesi/docs/cartesi-rollups/core-concepts/architecture.md

 A dApp running on Cartesi consists of the following main components:

-- [Cartesi Rollups](/cartesi-rollups/core-concepts/optimistic-rollups/#cartesi-rollups), a set of on-chain and off-chain components that implement an [Optimistic Rollups](/cartesi-rollups/core-concepts/optimistic-rollups) solution and provide the general framework for building dApps.
+- [Cartesi Rollups](./optimistic-rollups.md/#cartesi-rollups), a set of on-chain and off-chain components that implement an Optimistic Rollup solution and provide the general framework for building dApps.

-- [Cartesi Machine](https://docs-azure-two.vercel.app/machine), a virtual machine (VM) that runs an entire Linux OS, in which the dApp's backend is executed.
+- [Cartesi Machine](https://docs.cartesi.io/machine/), a virtual machine (VM) that runs an entire Linux OS, in which a dApp's backend is executed.

 - Backend, the application's state, and verifiable logic.
 The backend runs inside the Cartesi Machine as a regular Linux application.